PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 | t_users          | name_with_prn    | `<skip>`         |

-Use `/TableFilterList` or `/TableNameFilter` to specify a table name (or comma separated list of names) to restrict table export operations.
+Use `/TableFilterList` or `/TableNameFilter` to specify a table name (or comma separated list of names) to restrict table export operations
 * This is useful for exporting the data from just a single table (or a few tables)
 * This parameter does not support reading names from a file; it only supports actual table names
 * If a file was defined via the `/DataTables` parameter, the list of tables loaded from that file will be filtered by this list (matching both SourceTableName and TargetTableName)